LauraWiltshire/Forecasting/README.md

-# Forecasting
+# Forecasting Project
-This is a Forecasting project I am working on for MSc Business Analytics, University of Bath.
+This is a forecasting project I am working on for MSc Business Analytics, University of Bath.

 # Table of contents
 1. [Introduction](#introduction)